 This Vegan Chana Masala cooked in Punjabi style is easily in my top 5 recipes of all time.
-The recipe below results in a beautiful truly authentic curry that’s hearty, wholesome, rich and spicy with a true depth of flavour.
+The recipe below results in a beautiful authentic curry that’s hearty, wholesome, rich, and spicy with a true depth of flavor.

 Tangy lemon juice and tamarind offer a subtle sourness to the dish which counteracts the fiery spice from both green chilli and red chilli powder.
-Background notes of aromatics like cardamom, cinnamon and cloves each offer their own unique flavours tinged with sweetness, while fresh red onions add to the richness of the dish by melting into the sauce.
+Background notes of aromatics like cardamom, cinnamon, and cloves each offer their own unique flavors tinged with sweetness, while fresh red onions add to the richness of the dish by melting into the sauce.
 Plus, there’s a secret ingredient I’ll tell you more about later …

 A squeeze of lemon juice, a sprinkling of fresh citrusy coriander on top, and a good bhature or puri to scoop up the chickpeas – it’s no wonder this dish is essential in North Indian Weddings – it’s one of the best things you can imagine eating.